interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_same_uss.md

 For the sake of simplicity, it is recommended to set the start and end times of all the intents to the same range.

 ### tested_uss
 FlightPlannerResource that is under test and be used to inject control Flight 2 and will manage conflicting Flight 1 and its variant.
-Note that this tested USS needs to support the CMSA role in order to transition to the Nonconforming state in order to create a conflict.
+Note that this tested USS needs to support the CMSA role in order to transition a flight to the `Nonconforming` state in order to create a conflict.

 ### dss
 DSSInstanceResource that provides access to a DSS instance where flight creation/sharing can be verified.